argz777/google-play-auto-upload/README.md

 # google-play-auto-upload
-Workflow that automatically builds, generate aab, adds tags, creates release, and uploads it to your Google Play Console.
+Workflow that triggers upon push to master branch:
+1. Cleans and Builds app APK and AAB
+2. Signs APK / AAB
+3. Uploads APK / AAB to Firebase App Distribution for testers
+4. Uploads APK / AAB to Google Play Console for production

 # Pre-requisite
 1. Have a Google Play Console account